poojasethi/poojasethi.github.io/_posts/2017-12-30-year-in-small-moments.md

 *A few weeks ago, I went on my first-ever downhill ski trip to Lake Tahoe.
 My friend and I got in her car and as we road-tripped through California, we caught up on each other's lives, travels, and thoughts on the past and on the future.
-I went down my first Green run, falling half of the way and managing to ski the second half, barely holding my balance (internally screaming "pizza" while trying to slow myself down).
+I went down my first green-level run, falling half of the way and managing to ski the second half, barely holding my balance (internally screaming "pizza" while trying to slow myself down).
 You know have good friends when they literally pick you up when you fall -- a successful trip overall.*

 ![We are seeds]({{ "/img/2017-in-review/dec_2_2017.jpg" | absolute_url}})
-*This year has had its fair share of adventures, ups, and downs.
-The hardest pill to swallow has been that there is no clear path forged in life anymore.
-It's up to me to choose my own adventure.*
+*This year, the hardest pill to swallow has been that there is no clear path blazed in life anymore.
+It's up to me to choose my own adventure.
+I'm learning to live for everyday, the small moments.*

 *The walls at Facebook are covered with posters, and this is one of my favorites.
-This year, the seeds took root and tomorrow they'll grow.*
+This year, the seeds took root.
+Tomorrow, they'll grow.*